 Jeanette has more than 30 years’ experience in the oil and gas industry and has worked in Australia, South Africa and the UK.
 She is responsible for delivery of technology and expertise to the company’s major developments in Australia, including engineering the first floating production platforms in Australian waters.

 Jeanette is chair of the Resource Industry Training Council, a joint-venture between Australian Petroleum Production and Exploration Association (APPEA) and the Chamber of Minerals and Energy advising the West Australian Government on skills development.
 She is also a member of the resources sector advisory forum for the Australian Government’s ‘Buy Australian’ initiative, and a board member of the Australian Centre for Energy and Process Training.

-Rob Sharp was appointed Chief Executive of Tiger Airways Australia in April 2013
+Previously Rob was the Chief Executive of Tiger Airways Australia.

 Rob has a wealth of specialist experience in operating in a multi-brand environment, backed by strong operational credentials and a track record of innovation.
 He has served in various commercial roles at Qantas over the past eight years, including strategy and innovation, and global airport infrastructure and services.